 Under this section, it is advisable that you pen down all the details which the employer may need to get in touch with you, This section should include your –

 This is a unique section which will help you bring out your personality in a way that distinguishes your resume from those of others.
 This will ideally be a precise introduction that will help you communicate your experience as well as your capabilities to a prospective employer.
+Refer to the musician resume sample to know how to fill in.
 Feel free to state your career goals in this section, as this will give a clear picture to the recruiter regarding your future plans.